Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors

-For bi-critical irrationally indifferent attractors the arithmetic of an additional parameter $\beta$ comes into play.
-Roughly speaking, $\beta$ is the ''dynamical" angle between the two critical points.
-The main purpose of this article is to build an arithmetic toy model for renormalisation of bi-critical irrationally indifferent attractors. \begin{theorem} There exists a class of maps
+For bi-critical irrationally indifferent attractors the non-linearity is fundamentally different, and the arithmetic of an additional parameter, $[\beta]\in\mathds{R}/\mathds{Z}$, comes into play. $\beta$ is the internal angle between $c_1$ and $c_2$, which is determined by the dynamics of $f$.
+When $c_1, c_2\in\partial\Delta_f$, $\beta$ is the angle between rays accumulating at $c_1$ and $c_2$. \begin{theorem} There exists a class of maps: